The New England Journal of Medicine February 22, 2018

 Comparator Standard medical therapy alone

-Outcome Distribution of scores on the modified Rankin scale (mRS) at 90 days
+Outcome Ordinal score on the modified Rankin scale (mRS, range 0 to 6) assessed at 90 days.

 Study Limitations